Boston’s Little Italy neighborhood is famous for its delicious food as well as its colorful history.

 Click the map to enlarge or to download to a smartphone.

-Entering the Northend/Little Italy Neighborhood from Salem St. the first site you will see near the corner of Salem St. and Cross St at 65 Salem Street a restaurant called Paulie's.
+Entering the Northend/Little Italy Neighborhood from Salem St. the first site you will see near the corner of Salem St. and Cross St at 65 Salem Street is a restaurant called Paulie's.

 Paulie's is a sandwich shop that offers Italian dishes like ravioli and tortellini meals at about $14.
 Most of their sandwiches are under $10 (wraps and grinders).